skullskullskull/CPPoo/README.md

 # CPPoo
-A python input redirection script for 3ds
+A python input redirection script for 3ds using @hlixed [TPPFLUSH](https://github.com/hlixed/TPPFLUSH)'s library

 There are three versions of roughly the same script.
 Each script has a slightly different layouts for axes (see controller diagrams in BUTTONLAYOUTS/ for actual button layouts).
 **CPPoo.py** is for games that allow the buttons to move the player or camera